sunilprajapati832/TitanicDataVisualizationProject/README.md

 📁 Dataset
 The Titanic dataset is a classic in the field of data science, containing information on passengers aboard the RMS Titanic, including:

-Survival status, Passenger class, Sex, Age, Fare paid
+Survival status, Passenger class, Sex, Age and Fare paid etc.

 📌 You can find the dataset on Kaggle Titanic - Machine Learning from Disaster